 You can clone VM, thereby creating an exact copy of a new VM.
-When cloning, be sure to reset the MAC address.
+When cloning, be sure to reset the MAC address by choosing:

 Right click on the VDI, then copy it to a new location, now run the VBoxmanager internalcommands sethduuid command against your copy of the VDEI:

 +>"C:\Program Files\Oracle\VirtualBox\VBoxManage" internalcommands sethduuid Lubuntu.vdi UUID changed to: 241ffc40-9874-4137-86e2-cbed936ee4fd

 Now create a new VM.
 This time, instead of create a new VDI, use the one you have copied.

 I have done this: